tombra1984/EDA-of-/README.md

-This Project uses data from California Health and Human Services
+This Project uses data from California Health and Human Services to determine statistical trends and patterns in communicable diseases within California.

 About the dataset